How To Import Credit Card Transactions Into QuickBooks Online

 Notice that transaction amounts are shown in column C with credit card charges shown as positive numbers and payments to reduce the credit card balance as negative numbers.
 Some credit card companies might include charges in one column and payments in another column.
 Either way is fine, but you’ll need to know how the amounts are organized in the next step.

-When you’re satisfied with your mapping, click the green Next button in the bottom right corner of the screen.
+When you’re satisfied with your mapping, click the green Continue button (not shown in the image) in the bottom right corner of the screen.

-You can select which transactions from your file to import.
-We highly recommend importing all transactions into the file.
-Even personal transactions on your business credit card account need to be imported.
+A good practice is to import all your transactions into the file, including your personal transactions.
 Reconciling your credit card account from QuickBooks to your credit card statement is an important step to make sure your books are accurate.
 The reconciliation isn’t possible if you don’t import all transactions.

-Make sure all transactions are selected and then click the green Next button in the bottom right corner of the screen to complete the import of your transactions.
+Once done, click the green Continue button in the bottom right corner of the screen to complete the import of your transactions.
+You will then receive a confirmation from QuickBooks that the import is successful.

 The Importance of Connecting Your Credit Card to QuickBooks

-Combining personal and business activity on the same credit card makes for messy bookkeeping, wastes your time, and will likely drive up your accounting fees at tax time.
-We highly recommend that you get a business credit card and use it purely for business.
-You can check out our list of the small business best credit cards on the market.
+Combining personal and business activity on the same credit card makes for messy bookkeeping, as explained in our guide on how to separate business and personal finances.
+We highly recommend that you get a business credit card and use it purely for business, and you can check out our list of the best small business credit cards on the market for options.

 Wrap Up

 You’ve now learned to connect your credit card to QuickBooks Online and import credit card transactions manually when necessary.
-We’ll return to managing bank feeds in a later tutorial.
-First, however, we must finish setting up your QuickBooks Online company.
-The next tutorial in our QuickBooks Online Training Course is QuickBooks Online Multiple Users Setup, where you’ll learn how to allow your external accountant and as well as other employees full access to your QuickBooks Online.
+Our next guide is on QuickBooks Online multiple users setup, where you’ll learn how to allow your external accountant and other employees full access to your QuickBooks Online account.